 Since it is a dedicated test facility, the WTDC overcomes the many barriers of conducting field tests at commercial production facilities.
 Commercial facilities are not designed to accommodate the testing of water treatment technologies.

 The WTDC will test technologies and practices designed to reduce water use and improve energy efficiency, resulting in an overall smaller water footprint.
 It will also focus on improved technologies and practices for managing the waste products from water treatment.

-Suncor is leading the WTDC initiative, which includes the following members: Canadian Natural, Devon, Husky, Nexen Energy and Shell Canada.
+Suncor is leading the WTDC initiative, which includes the following members: Canadian Natural, Husky, Nexen Energy and Shell Canada.